ganskef/MoCuishle/_posts/2016-01-18-android-install.md

 directly to start the installation.

 Don't use the *Mozilla* download with *Android*.
-It contains *Java* classes and *Sqlite* binaries you never need on your phone, and more important the path of *Mo Cuishle* on your device is probably wrong, so the certificate will not be installed.
+It contains *Java* classes and *SQLite* binaries you never need on your phone, and more important the path of *Mo Cuishle* on your device is probably wrong, so the certificate will not be installed.
 This causes HTTPS to fail.

-#Extended Settings
+# Extended Settings

 TO DESCRIBE IT HERE